-March 31, 2024 March 31, 2023 March 31, 2022 Particulars (₹ in lakhs) % of our revenue from operations (₹ in lakhs) % of our revenue from operations (₹ in lakhs) % of our revenue from operations Revenue from pre- engineered buildings 1,118 0.57% 98.76 0.05% - - Revenue from steel girders 816.67 0.42% - - - - experience to address the risks relating to providing the aforementioned services.
+We have very limited operating history of operating in offering services under our Fabrication Division.
+Due to our limited operating history, the investors may not be able to evaluate our business, future prospects and viability.
+Further, on account of our operating history, we may not have sufficient experience to address the risks relating to providing the aforementioned services.
 Additionally, at an early stage, we may not be able identify risks involved in such operations and therefore could fail to achieve timely fulfillment of orders and the quality requirements of our services.
 While, we have sufficient orders for execution in our service segment, we cannot assure you that we shall be able to execute the orders in a timely manner, without raising any product/service liability claims.
-Our order book as at March 31, 2024, in respect of our pre-engineered buildings and steel girders has been provided below:
+Our order book as at December 31, 2024, in respect of our Fabrication Division has been provided below: